gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy was trying to sketch the willow tree in the center of the village square when Gumption showed up with a couple of books under his arm.
-She hadn't exactly sneaked out of the house, but she hadn't told her mamma she was leaving either.
+She hadn't exactly sneaked out of the house, but she hadn't told her mama she was leaving either.
 Besides,
 she had spent the whole morning and most of the afternoon doing chores around the house, mostly to avoid having to look after her little sister,